getlantern/lantern/README.markdown

 WARNING: 2013-05-19: This function is rough, and is in beta.

-If this is nil, then some special handling takes place to determine the proper this value, falling back to a "standard" invocation if necessary (calling the function which is the result of evaluating the source with a this of undefined).
+If this is nil, then some special handling takes place to determine the proper this value, falling back to a "standard" invocation if necessary (where this is undefined).

 If source begins with "new " (A lowercase new followed by a space), then Call will invoke the function constructor rather than performing a function call.
 In